avalcarcel9/Website/content/CV/index.md

 B.A., Biology and Statistics (Honors)
 University of Connecticut
 Advisor: Dr. Ofer Harel
-Thesis Title: Estimating causal effects in incomplete observational studies using multiple imputation and propensity score analysis: A simulation study
+Thesis Title: Estimating Causal Effects in Incomplete Observational Studies Using Multiple Imputation and Propensity Score Analysis: A Simulation Study
 _(2015)_